Tykay99/Mapping-and-Expressions/README.md

 Most recent assignment for COS326 (Functional Programming)

-Implement methods using the function map, filter, foldr, foldl, reduce, instead of explicit recursion
+Implement various methods using the functions map, filter, foldr, foldl, and reduce, instead of explicit recursion